 Mr. Hanson, the editorial adviser, helped draft the article.

 The chairperson, Sarah Leong, will join us at the meeting.

 Mr. Cortez was the senior managing director of the Baskin Group.

 Rule: Capitalize titles in signature lines.

-Examples: Sarah Leong, Chairperson
+Sarah Leong, Chairperson

-Craig Hanson, Editorial Advisor
+Craig Hanson, Editorial Adviser

 Rule: Do not capitalize titles when used descriptively.